jasl8r/sciencefair/info.md

 ### <u>Judging/Awards</u>

 * Each participant will give their presentation three separate times to three different judges.
 * Judges will score each participant on their oral and visual presentations.
-Scoring will be based on:  effort and difficulty of project, knowledge of project topic, and quality of oral and visual presentations.
+Scoring will be based on:  effort of project, knowledge of project topic, and quality of oral and visual presentations.
 * All scoring will be kept confidential to the Judging and Scoring personnel only.
 No scores will be announced or available for viewing to the participants or the general public.
 * Every participant will receive a Recognition Award upon performing their third presentation to a judge.
 * Awards and prizes will be presented to the top presentations for each grade level.

 ### <u>Day of the Fair</u>

-* Participants must Check In upon arrival at the Fair.
-You will receive a Location ID that will tell you where to set up your presentation.
+* Prior to the Science Fair, you will receive a Location ID that will tell you where to set up your presentation.
 Participants must set up their presentations in a timely manner and be ready for judging.
 * Please be respectful of other Participants and the Judges at the Fair.
 Please keep noise level at a MINIMUM during the Judging.
 Please give enough room for the Judges to be in front of the participant they are currently judging.
 * Absolutely NO running or horseplay during the Science Fair.
 * There will be Snacks and Drinks available for purchase at the Fair.